jwodder/rsrepo/README.md

     rsrepo [<global-options>] release [<options>] [<version>]

-Create & publish a new release for a project.
+Prepare & publish a new release for a package.

 The version of the release can be either specified explicitly on the command line or (if one of `--major`, `--minor`, or `--patch` is given) calculated by